 Due Date Reminders

-Klarna reminds you of the due date of your payments a few days in advance, so you aren’t hit with a surprise payment you forgot about.
-This gives you the time to make sure the funds are in your account before the due date.
+Klarna reminds you of your payments’ due dates a few days in advance so you won’t be hit with a surprise payment you forgot about.
+This gives you time to make sure the funds are in your account before the due date.

 Potential for Longer Financing

-If you need more than the four payments to handle the purchase, Klarna offers a long-term financing option.
-This ranges from six to 36 months and charges an APR of anywhere from zero to 29.99%.
+If you need more than four payments to make the purchase, Klarna offers a long-term financing option.
+This option lasts six to 36 months and charges an APR of zero to 29.99%.
 Keep in mind that this requires a hard credit check, which could affect your credit score.

 How to Get Started